drybro/vue-form/README.md

 * Part 3 covers boolean and list form elements including datalist, radio buttons, checkbox buttons and the select tag.
 Lists are handled using v-for directive, v-if directive, and the template tag.
 All changes are in the src/App.vue file.

+* Part 4 covers the Meter and Progress tags.
+Buttons are given custom events using setTimeout that interact with a progress tag.
+The reset button behaviour is looked at and what to watch for when using it with the Vue framework.

 ---

 ## Links